transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 You will have to fill in the following information:

 * Name: The name of the new channel.
 * Manager: A manager is ultimately responsible person within a channel and will, among other things, receive warnings when something is wrong within a channel.
-Every user within the workspace can be designated as a manager of a channel.
+Every user within a workspace can be designated as a manager of a channel.
-* Source: By selecting the source, the channel knows from source it must receive notifications.
+* Source: By selecting the source, the channel knows from which source it must receive notifications.
 * Minimum subscribers: A minimum number of subscribers have to be defined.
 If this minimum is not reached, a warning will be raised.
 * Schedules: Schedules or rather 'ignore schedules' are used to indicate when you do not want the channel to receive notifications.
 This does not have to be done immediately and can always be added / adjusted at a later stage. (optional)